 If you're having an extension or building a new home, you can also use the independent builder or joiner you're already coordinating with for your project.

 B&Q sells double-glazed windows and sliding patio doors in both uPVC and white-finished timber.
 Brands include Crystal Clear, Richmond and Stormsure.

 You can buy double-glazed windows and skylights from Screwfix.

 Windows are available in a wide range of formats and sizes, in both uPVC and white-painted timber.
 Brands on sale include Euramax and Jeld-Wen for standard double-glazed windows, while skylight brands include Tyrem and Velux.

 French patio doors are available from Wickes in several sizes and designs.
 All are Wickes-branded and made of uPVC.

 Independent double glaziers

-83% of the 2,155 people we surveyed in September 2018 used an independent company, builder or joiner for their double glazing installation.
-Our page on reveals how people rated them for a number of different aspects, such as customer service and quality of products and installation.
+Some 45% of the 3,467 people we surveyed in August 2020 used an independent or local firm for their double glazing installation.
+Our page on reveals how customers thought they compared with the bigger brands on customer service, pricing and quality.